Your 2026 Guide To Dental Implants: Types, Options, And How To Choose In The Villages, FL

 • Number and location of missing teeth

-• Jawbone volume and quality (may need bone grafts)
+• Jawbone volume and density

-• Overall health and habits (smoking, diabetes affect healing)
+• Overall health and healing capacity

 Share this post